-Media outlets are continually updating and reporting on the story, our social media feeds fill up with images, videos and all sorts of different claims and theories and there can be speculation in the conversations we have with others or overhear.
+When media outlets are continually updating and reporting on a story, our social media feeds fill up with images, videos and all sorts of different claims and theories.
+This can cause speculation in the conversations we have with others or overhear.
 It can be a lot to process in a short period of time.

 However, it's important to remember that even the most trustworthy sources can be wrong about things.

 Here are a few things to keep in mind when there's a breaking news story.

 News outlets might get things wrong, mistakes happen especially in high pressure situations like a breaking news story.
 The media may say something is factual based on an incorrect interpretation or information that they are told that later turns out to be wrong.
 Be wary of this especially when a news story has just happened or is ongoing.

 It's better to wait until all the facts are known as media outlets will often issue clarifications or corrections to their original reporting when they find out more information.

 While social media can be a great tool for sharing things that may not have been known by traditional media outlets, it is also a place where people will speculate about ongoing stories.
 Others will deliberately share fake news.
 We have some tips on how to fact check and also about understanding what bots are and how they can be used to spread misinformation.

 Look at what news sources in the local area are saying, they are closest to the story so will likely have the most accurate and up-to-date information.

 However, it's still a good idea to check multiple sources to see if the information is consistent or if there are conflicting reports coming out.
 If this is the case then it's likely that there's some misinformation that is being reported.